nthomas-mozilla/balrog/docs/source/database.rst

 Permissions
 -----------

-The permissions table is a simple list of usernames and the ACLs(Access Control Lists) that they have.
+The permissions table is a simple list of usernames and the ACLs (Access Control Lists) that they have.
 A user could be an "admin", giving them write access to everything, or could have one or more specific permissions.
-These specific ACLs let us do things such as give B2G folks access to Balrog without the risk of them or their tools accidentally messing up Firefox updates.
+These specific ACLs let us do things such as give Thunderbird folks access to Balrog without the risk of them or their tools accidentally messing up Firefox updates.

 The table below describe all possible permissions: